 Tamaqua Artist in Residence Program

 City Revitalization and Improvement Zone (CRIZ)

-Tamaqua is the first borough in the state's "CRIZ" job-growth program, serving as a pilot for other communities across the Commonwealth.
+Tamaqua is the only borough in the state's "CRIZ" job-growth program, serving as a pilot for other communities across the Commonwealth.
 The program allows Tamaqua to leverage state tax dollars by reinvesting them in underutilized real estate, to attract development, to encourage local business expansion, and to create new jobs.
 This program is operated by the state Department of Revenue.
 Learn more now.
-Any business or non-profit that pays state payroll tax and is located in the designated CRIZ zone, is required to complete a simple online form during tax time.
+Any business or non-profit that pays state payroll tax and is located in the designated CRIZ, is required to complete an online form annually before June 15th.
+Failure to complete this will result in a fine.
 This ensures that all local tax dollars may be reinvested.